Most weight loss programs do not work and can harm your health. If you want to lose weight healthy and keep it off, read on to find out how.

-Added sugar is by far the worst ingredient in our diet today and most people consume way too much.
+Added sugar is the worst ingredient in our diet today, and most people consume way too much.

-Studies have shown that sugar and high fructose corn syrup consumption is strongly associated with an increased risk of obesity, type 2 diabetes, and heart disease.
+Studies have shown that sugar and high fructose corn syrup are strongly associated with an increased risk of obesity, type 2 diabetes, and heart disease.

-Always read the label because even so-called healthy foods may be loaded with sugar.
+Always read the label because even so-called healthy foods may contain sugar.

 Eat Less Refined Carbs or Go on a Low-Carb Diet

-Refined carbohydrates are grains and sugar that have been stripped of their fibers and nutrients.
+Refined carbohydrates are grains and sugar stripped of their fibers and nutrients.
 These types of carbs include pasta and bread.

-Eat only carbs that have their natural fiber or commit to eliminating carbs altogether.
+Eat only carbs that have their natural fiber or commit to eliminating carbs.

 Studies have shown that eating a low-carb diet can help you lose 2 to 3 times more weight than eating a standard low-fat diet and improve your health.